No. 5 Squadron IAF

-No. 5 Squadron (Tuskers) is a fighter squadron and is equipped with Jaguar IS and based at Ambala Air Force Station under the Western Air Command.
+No. 5 Squadron also known as The Tuskers Squadron nicknamed Tuskers is a fighter squadron and is equipped with Jaguar IS and based at Suratgarh Air Force Station under the Western Air Command.

 History

 The squadron has retained – and discharged – a primarily offensive operational role for the Indian Air Force, in the half-century since its inception in 1948.

 It also participated in the Congo Crisis, supporting UN peacekeeping troops.